 set carolinabirds digest

-You may leave the subject line blank.
+Be sure to leave the subject line blank or the subject line may be interpreted as a command.
 It helps to delete any signature attachments and turn off fancy formatting before sending commands.
-Alternately, you can subscribe and unsubscribe by logging on to the Carolinabirds Mailing List Manager.
+Alternately, you can send the subscribe or unsubscribe command in the subject line of the message, leaving the body of the message blank.
+You can also subscribe and unsubscribe by logging on to the Carolinabirds Mailing List Manager.
 You can also set your e-mail reception options here, such as whether you'd like to receive messages in digest mode.

 When sending messages to Carolinabirds, please:

 - Only post messages with subject matter that relates directly to birds and birding in the Carolinas.
 Try to avoid discussing related subjects such as hunting, cats, politics, and general conservation issues.
 While these are important topics, there are many newsgroups and other forums where these can be discussed.
 Carolinabirds needs to maintain its focus for it to remain useful.
 For clarity, we suggest including the full English name of each species and avoiding the four-letter banding codes.
-Using ALL CAPS for species names mentioned in the text of a paragraph will help sightings compilers and others looking for key species.
-For species lists, please try to use the current AOU Check-list order and list each species on a separate line.
-Particularly rare species should also be reported to the appropriate state Bird Records Committee.
+Particularly rare species should be reported to the appropriate state Bird Records Committee.

 - Include a descriptive Subject: line.
-For sightings reports, we suggest that you include the location (e.g., place name or county, and state), date of the observation (if different from the date you post), and a highlight species of the report (if there is one).
+For sightings reports, we suggest that you include the location (place name or county, and state), date of the observation (if different from the date you post), and a highlight species of the report (if there's a particularly good one).